 - An ongoing service, class, or meeting at a location that you don’t own or have the authority to represent.

-Google adds new details regularly to enhance how the listing page works.
-We’ll work to keep this page up to date on new features as they become available and how we’re using each feature for our clients’ Local SEO strategies.
+Google adds new details regularly about GBP eligibility and how to enhance the listing.
+We’ll work to keep this page up-to-date on new features as they become available and how we’re using each feature for our clients’ Local SEO strategies.

 Set Up or Gain Ownership of a Google Business Profile